c0rNCh1p/TacOS/tacOS/airootfs/etc/skel/.config/awesome/readme.md

 ```
 After the script has been run, the currently active display server on the system can be
 configured to start the Awesome Window Manager when it loads the graphical environment.
-This is done on X.org by adding the following line to the end of `/etc/X11/xinit/xinitrc`
+This is done on X.org by appending the following line to `/etc/X11/xinit/xinitrc`
 ```sh
 exec '/usr/bin/awesome'
 ```